Lilly-Rose

 A lot of behavioural training and conditioning went into this girl.
 Rehabilitation almost seemed impossible at one stage.
 One day she had a freak accident and landed under a car when she wriggled under a fence.
 Her pelvis was broken in four places.

 For six weeks I tended to her night and day.
 I slept next to her, waking up every hour to make sure she was comfortable and taking her outside if she needed to go do her ablutions.
 During that time, our bond grew strong; we started understanding each other.
 We became so close that I could not let her go.
-Thereafter she has been my weird little quirky Lillian.
+Thereafter she had been my weird little quirky Lillian.
 I would not have it any other way.

 Comments